Skip to content

 When did Babe Ruth hit the called shot in the 1932 World Series?

-Babe Ruth hit the called shot on the 1st of October 1932 during the fifth inning of Game 3 of the World Series between the New York Yankees and the Chicago Cubs.
+Babe Ruth hit the called shot on the first of October 1932 during Game 3 of the World Series at Wrigley Field.
+The New York Yankees played against the Chicago Cubs when tensions were high due to previous conflicts between the teams.

-Where did Babe Ruth hit the called shot at Wrigley Field?
+Where did Babe Ruth point before hitting the called shot home run?